dcs-admin/microservices/README.md

 mvn springboot:run
 ```

-- Open following Dashboards to see the services up or nopt
+- Open following Dashboards to see the services up or not

 ```
 http://localhost:8761/  -->> Eureka Dashboard: ServiceRegistry